aws/amazon-freertos/tools/mutation_test/README.md

 - `src`: A mapping from the path of the source code file(s) from /freertos to the line numbers to mutate for this file.
 We can use the coverage tool in the next section to find function coverage and then manually inspect to find the line numbers we want to mutate.
 If the list is left empty, then all numbers are selected for mutation.
 - `test_groups`: The test groups that should be ran to test the source code(s) provided.
 - `patterns`: The mutation patterns to use.
 Choose one from `mutator.py`, or create your own set in that file.
 - `mutants_per_pattern` (Optional): The number of mutants to create for each mutation pattern.
-If not specified then all occurrences of the pattern will be selected as mutants.
+If not specified then default is 10 mutants per pattern.

 `flash_command`: The `flash_command` attribute is the command executed for cmake, build, compile, and flashing the program onto the board.
 For ESP32, it is handled by a separate custom python script in this project.
 Whatever in 'flash_command' will be executed through a python subprocess, so it can be any type of executable script.
 Make sure to let the script end in a non-exit status code if there issue with compiling or flashing the program as this tells the script that a compile may have failed due to the mutations and advance to the next mutation pattern to try again.